jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/System_V1/README.md

 2. Secoondly, run final_system.py
 3. Thirdly, run cam_UI_v2.py

-## Other file function introduction
+## Other files function introduction
 1. final_module.py: all of algorithms are in this file
 2. final_path.py: when you only want to run a image file for testing, you can use this code